SAFE, Efficient, Small Size, and High CFM

 Captain Howell shared an experience with us that we know could happen anywhere at any time...

 “One of my firefighters almost got killed by an exploding [manufacturer name deleted] fan.
 He fell backwards onto it while doing a body drag during training.
 His SCBA cylinder valve hit the fan shroud and the blade broke into 2x2 inch pieces all the way to the hub.
 I estimate more than a dozen of these exited through the sheet metal of the fan shroud right next to his head and the 4500 psi air cylinder.
 Those pieces flew so far we were unable to find them.
-God was with us that day, they all missed him and his equipment.
-I have one wish and that is: to get out of the Fire Service with those in my command alive.
-That will be a successful career for me.”
+God was with us that day, they all missed him and his equipment.”

 This experience drove Captain Howell to find us and switch to VENTRY Fans in 2013.
 We share his story here, with permission, to encourage others to seriously consider the safety of all PPV fans before something goes wrong.